Medicaid for the Elderly and People with Disabilities Handbook

 - in a nursing facility,

-- in an intermediate care facility for persons with an intellectual disability or related conditions (ICF/IID),
+- in an intermediate care facility for individuals with an intellectual disability or related conditions (ICF/IID),

 - in an institution for mental diseases (IMD), or

-- through waiver programs in the community (these programs provide services and supports to help you live in the community).
+- through waiver programs in the community (these programs offer services and supports to help you live in the community).

 There is also help to pay for Medicare premiums (Part A and/or Part B), deductibles and coinsurance costs through the Qualified Medicare Beneficiary (QMB) program, and for Medicare Part B premium costs through the Specified Low-Income Medicare Beneficiary (SLMB) or Qualifying Individuals-1 (QI-1) programs.

-You or your representative must complete an application for Medicaid and furnish proof needed to make an eligibility determination.
-Your eligibility for Medicaid will be determined based on an analysis of the information on the application, documents you send in and information that you orally explain.
+You or your representative must complete an application for Medicaid and furnish the proof needed to make an eligibility determination.
+HHSC will determine your eligibility for Medicaid based on an analysis of the information on the application, documents you send in and information that you orally explain.

 You have the responsibility to let HHSC know, within 10 days, of any changes in your circumstances.
 These changes include changes in your address and living arrangements, your income and assets, and private health insurance premium amounts.

-- Age/Disability – You must be at least age 65 or older or, if under age 65, you must receive Social Security, Railroad Retirement or SSI disability benefits.
-If you are not receiving a disability benefit, HHSC will complete a disability determination using your medical, education and work history information.
+- Age/Disability — You must be at least age 65 or older or, if under age 65, you must get Social Security, Railroad Retirement or SSI disability benefits.
+If you are not getting a disability benefit, HHSC will complete a disability determination using your medical, education and work history information.

 - Residence — You must be a resident of the U.S. and Texas.

-- Medicare Savings Programs – You must have Medicare Part A entitlement for QMB, SLMB and QI-1.
-A Medicare card, award letter or some other document from the Social Security Administration is needed as proof that you are entitled for Medicare Part A.
+- Medicare Savings Programs — You must be entitled to Medicare Part A for QMB, SLMB and QI-1.
+You will need a Medicare card, award letter or some other document from the Social Security Administration as proof you are entitled to Medicare Part A.

 - Medical Necessity/Level of Care for Nursing Facility, ICF/IID and Waiver Programs — Your need for medical care available in a Medicaid facility or a Medicaid waiver program will need to be determined.

-Your income from all sources must be considered.
+HHSC must consider your income from all sources.
 Gross income is usually used for the eligibility determination.
-Therefore, deductions that are withheld from your income before you receive it are included in comparing your income to the income limit for a program.
+Therefore, when comparing your income to the income limit for a program, HHSC includes deductions that are withheld from your income before you get it.

-If your income is received less frequently than monthly, it may or may not be countable.
+If you get your income less frequently than monthly, it may or may not be countable.
 An example of income that may not be countable is a small amount of interest that is paid quarterly.

-If you live in someone else's home or receive help with food, clothing and shelter costs, a dollar value of the help you receive may be considered for an eligibility determination (except in waiver programs).
+If you live in someone else's home or get help with food, clothing and shelter costs, a dollar value of the help you get may be considered for an eligibility determination (except in waiver programs).

 Proof of Income

-Proof of income and deductions from income is required, such as award letters; check stubs from pension checks; check stubs from mineral rights payments; amortization schedules; bank statements listing interest/dividend payments; rent receipts (tax, insurance and repair expense receipts); and copies of checks.
+HHSC requires proof of income and deductions from income, such as award letters; check stubs from pension checks; check stubs from mineral rights payments; amortization schedules; bank statements listing interest/dividend payments; rent receipts (tax, insurance and repair expense receipts); and copies of checks.

-Examples of Excluded Resources – The following are examples of some resources that are not counted for determining eligibility:
+Examples of Excluded Resources — The following are examples of some resources that HHSC does not count when determining eligibility:

-- Homestead — If you, your spouse or a dependent relative lives in the home, the value is not counted.
+- Homestead — If you, your spouse or a dependent relative lives in the home, HHSC does not count the value.
 Absence from a homestead may result in loss of its homestead status and exclusion unless you declare an intent to return.
 If you declare an intent to return to a homestead in another state, you usually do not meet the Texas residency requirement.
 The value of your home may disqualify you for nursing facility or waiver services in the community.

-- Vehicle — One vehicle is excluded, regardless of value.
-If your household is made up of more than one individual and the additional member of the household requires an additional vehicle for transportation to and from work, the additional vehicle is excluded for that member for work transportation.
-If your household is made up of more than one individual and there is an additional member of the household who requires disability accessible transportation, an additional vehicle is excluded if the vehicle is specially equipped for that additional member of the household.
-For all other vehicles, the current market value or, if you still owe on the vehicle, the current equity value is counted as a resource.
+- Vehicle — HHSC excludes one vehicle, regardless of value.
+If your household has more than one person and the additional member of the household requires an additional vehicle for transportation to and from work, the additional vehicle is excluded for that member for work transportation.
+If your household has more than one person and there is an additional member of the household who requires disability accessible transportation, an additional vehicle is excluded if the vehicle is specially equipped for that additional member of the household.
+For all other vehicles, HHSC counts the current market value or, if you still owe on the vehicle, the current equity value as a resource.

-- Life Insurance — A total of $1,500 or less face value per insured person that you own is excluded.
-If the face value of all policies for a person exceeds $1,500, the cash value is counted.
+- Life Insurance — HHSC excludes a total of $1,500 or less face value per insured person for policies that you own.
+If the face value of all policies for a person exceeds $1,500, HHSC counts the cash value.
 Term insurance is excluded.

-- Burial Spaces — All burial spaces are excluded, unless you have purchased them as an investment, in which case the equity value is counted.
+- Burial Spaces — HHSC excludes all burial spaces, unless you have purchased them as an investment, in which case HHSC counts the equity value.

-- Burial Funds — Up to $1,500 may be excluded of the funds you separate from other resources.
+- Burial Funds — HHSC may exclude up to $1,500 of the funds you separate from other resources.
 This exclusion is only for you and your spouse.
-The $1,500 amount is reduced by the face value of life insurance that is excluded and any irrevocable arrangements for the individual's burial.
+The $1,500 amount is reduced by the face value of excluded life insurance and any irrevocable arrangements for the individual's burial.

-Examples of Countable Resources — The following are examples of resources you may own that are counted in determining eligibility:
+Examples of Countable Resources — The following are examples of resources you may own that HHSC counts when determining eligibility: